Associate of Applied Science in Radiologic Technology

 |RADT A295B||Radiography Practicum V||5|

-A total of 62 credits is required for the degree.
+A minimum of 70 credits is required for the degree.

 Program Student Learning Outcomes